Skip to main content

 Resource groups

-Resource Groups define which FME resources users can access within a project.
+Resource Groups define which FME resources and environments users can access within a project.
 Each resource type supports two access controls:

 Access TypeDescription

-SpecifiedGrants access only in selected environments by name.
+SpecifiedGrants access only to specific FME environments added by name.

 This allows organizations to grant edit permissions only in intended environments, ensuring tighter control over sensitive environments, such as production.